Otnakp/bevy_space_invaders/README.md

-# bevy_game
+# Bevy Space Invaders
-Simple bevy game: space invaders
+Bevy space invaders is a simple implementation of space invaders in bevy.